Showmax/grafana-dashboards-generator/README.md

 ### Preparing configuration project

 To start using `grafana-dashboards-generator` you should create a new git repository for holding your configuration.
-The process of starting a new project can look like
+The process of starting a new project would look something like

 ```bash
 mkdir company-awesome-dashboards && cd company-awesome-dashboards